 On today’s date in 1984, Pope John Paul II arrived in Montréal, Qué., for a two-day visit that included stops at Saint Joseph’s Oratory, Notre-Dame’s Basilica, Olympic Stadium and Jarry Park, where the pope led an open-air mass in front of thousands of people.

-According to Catholic Church of Montreal, the pope arrived by train to Montréal on the evening of Sept.
-10, 1984.
+The pope arrived by train to Montréal on the evening of Sept.
+10, 1984, according to the Catholic Church of Montreal.
 Nearly two hours behind schedule, the pope took part in an official welcoming ceremony in the cathedral before making his way to the sacristy.